 - While Kirito is discussing the nature of the Soul Translator project he's working on with Asuna and Shino in the bar, it stretches disbelief a bit that Asuna could instantly relate the company's name "Rath" to Alice in Wonderland, a reference that even most Americans would have difficulty getting.

-- Johnny Black attacking Kirito with a syringe would have been scary and dramatic if it wasn't for the fact that an absurdly good Kendo practitioner like Kirito, wielding an umbrella (a popular weapon in real life self-defense systems, albeit admittedly a bit of a narmy one by itself), managed to lose to a lunatic with a syringe.
-This is despite the fact that he had previously defeated a knife-wielding Sugou while unarmed!
+- Johnny Black attacking Kirito with a syringe would have been scary and dramatic if it wasn't for the fact that an absurdly good Kendo practitioner like Kirito, wielding an umbrella (a popular weapon in real-life self-defense systems, albeit admittedly a bit of a narmy one by itself), managed to get beaten by a lunatic with a syringe.
+That's right; syringe beats umbrella!

 - There's also the particular line from a sentence in the scene that some fans have taken out of context, which only amplifies with Kirito's flashback Dissonant Serenity of a happy smile at that moment.